DSIP-FBK/DSIPTS/README.md

 ts.load(RNN,'tmp',load_last=False)

 ```
-This example can be found in the [first notebook](../notebooks/1 -monash_timeseries.ipynb)
+This example can be found in the [first notebook](../notebooks/1 -monash_timeseries.ipynb).
+Another example can be found [here](../notebooks/3- public_timeseries.ipynb).

+# Categorical variables
+Most of the models implemented can deal with categorical variables.
+In particulare there are some variables that you don't need to computed.
+When declaring a `ts` obejct you can pass also the parameter `enrich_cat=['dow']` that will add to the dataframe (and to the dataloader) the day of the week.
+Since now you can automatically add `hourm dow, month and minute`.
+If there are other categorical variables pleas add it to the list while loading your data.

 # Models
 A description of each model can be found in the class documentation [here](https://dsip.pages.fbk.eu/dsip_dlresearch/timeseries/).